aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 To view the service quotas for all AWS services in the documentation without switching pages, view the information in the [Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information) page in the PDF instead.

 ## Deployment
+Below are high level guidance deployment options available:

+1. Instructions to deploy manually:

+    - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
+    - Karmada in high availability mode with network load balancer.
+    - Amazon EKS clusters to act as member clusters for Karmada.
+    - Sample workload using Karmada multi-cluster deployment replicas.

+2. Shell script to deploy automatically:

+    - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
+    - Karmada in high availability mode with network load balancer.
+    - Amazon EKS clusters to act as member clusters for Karmada.
+    - Sample workload using Karmada multi-cluster deployment replicas.

+3. CDK application to deploy automatically:

+    - Amazon VPC with 3 public and 3 private subnets with a NAT gateway.
+    - Management host (EC2 instance) for Amazon EKS and Karmada.
+    - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
+    - Karmada in high availability mode with network load balancer.

 Please refer to [IMPLEMENTATION GUIDE](https://implementationguides.kits.eventoutfitters.aws.dev/mcm-karmada-0116/compute/multi-cluster-management-with-amazon-eks-karmada.html)